aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 Change is inevitable, except for vending machines.
-Last update: Mon Feb 14 05:05:32 2022
+Last update: Tue Feb 15 05:04:33 2022